heyuan7676/ts_eQTLs/README.md

 Rscript sn_spMF/tune_parameters.R -f choose_para.txt
 ```

 Because the three parameters can collaboratively affect the decomposition results, we perform model selection in two sub-steps, for which we provide an example in ```choose_paras_sn_spMF.ipynb```.
+We recommend using ```Number of iterations``` for ```100``` or less.
+If the model does not converge within ```100``` iterations, it is because the penalty parameters are too small, which leads to slow optimization steps.
+Larger penalty parameters are suggested in the case where the model does not converge within 100 iterations.

 ##### 2.1 Choose the range of number of factors.